 *not yet available for farm producers.

-A total of 300 PSHB traps were placed in six major deciduous fruit production regions over the past three months.
-Another 200 – 300 traps will be placed in regions not yet covered.
-There are approximately 50 traps per area.
-FruitFly Africa and others are servicing the traps.
+A total of 156 PSHB traps were placed in six major deciduous fruit production regions for the 2025-2026 season.
+There are approximately 20 to 50 traps per area serviced by FruitFly Africa.

 Hortgro is monitoring PSHB in all the major production regions in the Western and Eastern Cape provinces.